FoldingSpace/FoldingSpace/_pages/about.md

-## This website was made from the Allan Lab's template for academic research groups.
+### Make your own

-Many thanks.
-They welcome you to [do so yourself.](http://www.allanlab.org/aboutwebsite.html)
+This website was built off of the Allan Lab's [template for academic research groups.](http://www.allanlab.org/aboutwebsite.html)